kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ###### How can someone using this feature know that it is working for their instance?

+There are no events or logs to show that the scheduler is excluding devices due to affinity locks, and adding them may be noisy.
+Instead, users can observe that the affinity is respected.
 A user should be able to observe that:

 - compatible claims are eligible to reuse already-locked devices (alpha does not actively prefer them; affinity-aware preference lands in beta),